Josephine Wu

 Josephine Yuenling Wu (born 20 January 1995) is a Canadian badminton player.
 She clinched three Pan American Games gold medals by winning the mixed doubles title in 2019 and 2023, and in the women's doubles title in 2023.
 At the Pan Am Championships, she has won eight gold and five silver medals since her debut at the tournament in 2016.

 Early and personal life

-Wu is currently a business student at the University of Alberta and has been competing in badminton since she was seven years old.
+Wu was a business student at the University of Alberta and has been competing in badminton since she was seven years old.